THE RESCUE WILL BE ACCEPTING A LIMITED NUMBER OF FERRETS. CALL FOR AVAILABILITY.

 Coccidia is a common bacteria infection in ferret feces when they become stressed.
 Any changes in their life style can cause stress.
 This should be treated immediately within 1-2 days to avoid dehydration and death.
 Your vet would do a fecal check and prescribe an oral medicine to clear up the problem.

-Bloody poop - If you see frank blood in the poop - it is usually either from the large bowel or rectum ( if seen in small amounts) - of if there is a lot of blood, it could come from the entire length of the GI tract.
+Bloody poop - If you see dark blood in the poop - it is usually either from the large bowel or rectum ( if seen in small amounts) - of if there is a lot of blood, it could come from the entire length of the GI tract.
 Massive hemorrhage is seen either from severe gastric bleeds or shock in ferrets, and as one might imagine, is a really bad sign.

 Black tarry poop - Very suggestive of gastric bleeding and usually associated with gastric ulcers.
 You have to have significant bleeding in the stomach for the feces to turn black.
 The black color is the result of digestion of blood, which usually only occurs in the stomach.